balukvenkat/soapinaws/README.md

 # soapinaws
-This is Producing a SOAP web service using a springboot implementation.
+This is project is producing a SOAP web service using a springboot implementation.
 It holds lambda handle to process XML request and send the response as XML format.

 **Steps:**